crazysmc/entity-desync-viewer/readme.md

 Enable hitboxes with F3+B and this mod will show the server-side hitboxes in green in addition to the normal client-side ones in white.

+This only works for the _integrated server_ in singleplayer mode.

 Usage examples include observing desync after sprint-punching entities or standing on a client-side piston head.